MicrosoftLearning/MS-4022-Extend-Microsoft-365-Copilot-in-Copilot-Studio/Instructions/Labs/01-Build-your-first-declarative-agent/01-create-declarative-agent.md

 ---
 lab:
-    title: 'Create a declarative agent'
+    title: '1.1: Create a declarative agent'
 ---

 # Create a declarative agent